 HOW PARTNERS ARE CREATING AN INCLUSIVE NATURAL ESCAPE ON A NALT CONSERVATION AREA

 “The outdoors is for everyone” is a mantra many of us have heard, but what does that actually look like?
-For someone with mobility challenges, exploring a new outdoor area means planning for the unknown, from start to finish: “transportation, parking, restrooms, curbs, stairs fences, gates, cattle guards, cow patties, gravel, rocks, roots, flat tires, mud, sand, boardwalks, independence,” and the list goes on, according to Virginia Rose of Birdability.
-The unique mapping application is devoted to giving crowd-sourced reviews on accessible natural areas.
-Creating and facilitating an outdoor space that is inclusive of everyone means looking beyond ADA trails to consider the entire experience of being outside.
-And when that experience is created with everyone in mind, the benefits of confidence, community, purpose, freedom, happiness and empowerment abound.
+For someone with mobility challenges, exploring a new outdoor area means planning for the unknown, from start to finish: “transportation, parking, restrooms, curbs, stairs fences, gates, cattle guards, cow patties, gravel, rocks, roots, flat tires, mud, sand, boardwalks, independence,” and the list goes on, according to Virginia Rose of Birdability, a mapping application devoted to giving crowd-sourced reviews on accessible natural areas.
+Creating and facilitating an outdoor space that is inclusive of visitors with disabilities means looking beyond ADA trails to consider the entire experience of being outside.